Sustainability Report

 Positive Impacts on Workforce

-Reynders fosters several positive impacts on its workforce through structured employment practices, training, and social dialogue:
+Reynders label printing fosters several positive impacts on its workforce through structured employment practices, training, and social dialogue:

 - •Secure employment & fair pay: Nearly all employees hold permanent contracts, and salary levels meet or exceed sectoral minimums, verified annually via internal and external benchmarking.